 A treadmill of any size is still a large purchase.
 My advice is to figure out what you need in terms of price, space, and fitness goals.
 Thoroughly research the products you like, and give them a test run if you need to (many machines come with a 30-day guarantee!).
 Good luck, and have a great run.

 It’s best to begin with your budget; in general, the more money you can invest in a treadmill, the longer it will last.
 However, at under $1,500, many treadmills give the same degree of durability and usefulness as professional gym equipment.

 The best treadmill for your home is going to largely depend on your goals.
 You need to find one that matches your budget, your fitness goals, and your space demands, among other factors.

 What is the best inexpensive treadmill?

 In the treadmill world, inexpensive would be something under $1,000.
-I like both treadmill lines from Horizon Fitness because they offer a lot, like lifetime warranty, some nice tech features and decent durability.
+I like both treadmill lines from Horizon Fitness because they offer a lot, like a lifetime warranty, some nice tech features, and decent durability.